hot-page/frontend/README.md

-# Unnamed Editor front end code
+# Hot Page Frontend

-It's some code, mostly CSS, that's used on the Unnamed websites
+This is front end code, mostly CSS, that's used on Hot Page sites.

 ## Development

-The server uses webpack proxy to serve documents from production.
+This repo uses webpack to compile code and the Hot Page Development Server to serve documents from production.
 Start it with

 ```
 npm start